 Strong typhoon hits South Korea, leaving 9 dead, 5 missing

-SEOUL, South Korea (AP) — A powerful typhoon has lashed southern South Korea, leaving nine people dead and five others missing.
+SEOUL, South Korea (AP) — A powerful typhoon has lashed southern South Korea, with authorities saying Thursday that the storm left nine people dead and five others missing and knocked out power to tens of thousands of homes.

 Typhoon Mitag brought strong winds and heavy rainfall to the southern part of the country on Wednesday and Thursday.

-The interior ministry says the nine dead included six people who were buried by landslides.
-It says seven people were injured in typhoon-related incidents.
+The interior ministry said the nine dead included six people who were buried by landslides.
+It said another seven people were injured in typhoon-related incidents and that about 310 people were displaced from their homes.

+“My heart is aches because human casualties aren’t small,” President Moon Jae-in wrote on Facebook.

-A ministry report says the storm knocked out power to 48,670 homes and flooded hundreds of homes and other buildings.
+A ministry report said the storm knocked out power to 48,670 homes.
+Hundreds of homes and other buildings flooded.

+Moon said the government was mobilizing all available equipment and administrative resources for the recovery works.

-South Korea’s weather agency says the storm dissipated around noon Thursday in the waters off the east coast.
+South Korea’s weather agency said the storm dissipated around noon Thursday in the waters off the east coast.